In 2021, tuition for full-time students at The Modern College of Design was $29,109 a year.

 The breakdowns above provide a good estimate of the total cost of attendance before financial aid and scholarships.
 Tuition and fees may vary depending on program, course level, location, and more.

-The majority of The Modern College of Design undergrads use financial aid to help pay for school.
-In 2021, 130 of the 190 undergrads enrolled received financial aid.
-The Modern College of Design meets 33 percent of the demonstrated financial need for undergraduates.
+The majority of The Modern College of Design undergrads use financial aid to to cover the cost of tuition.
+In 2022, 130 of the 190 undergrads enrolled received financial aid.
+The Modern College of Design meets 33% of the demonstrated financial need for undergraduates.